pingcap/docs/sql-statements/sql-statement-explain-analyze.md

 1. The inner worker reads inner table rows and constructs a hash table.
 2. The outer worker reads the outer table rows, then wraps it into a task and sends it to the join worker.
-3. The join worker Wait for the hash table construction in step 1 to finish.
+3. The join worker waits for the hash table construction in step 1 to finish.
 4. The join worker uses the outer table rows and hash table in the task to perform join operations, and then sends the join result to the result channel.
 5. The main thread of `HashJoin` receives the join result from the result channel.